researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

     ]

     won:goal [
-      won:ShapesGraph :pickup-shapes-graph
+      won:ShapesGraph :pickup-shapes-graph      # defined below
       won:DataGraph [
-        <ride> txi:hasPickupTime <now + 10 min>
+        <rideUri> txi:hasPickupTime "2017-11-22T09:30:10Z"^^xsd:dateTime    # now + 10 min
       ]
     ]
   ];
 ````

 The data graph sets a default pickup time to 10 minutes from now.
-This data can be overwritten by the customer, if requested, but it describes the default case where a customer usually orders a taxi and wants it immediately.
+This data can be overwritten by the customer, if requested, but it describes the default case where a customer usually orders a taxi and wants it immediately if no time is specified explicitly.

-The shapes graph `:pickup-shapes-graph` in the following defines that there must be exactly one node of class `txi:callTaxiAction` that has  exactly one `txi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street):
+The shapes graph `:pickup-shapes-graph` in the following defines that there must be exactly one node of class `txi:callTaxiAction` that has exactly one `txi:hasPickUpLocation` property which describes the pickup either as location (e.g. geo coordinates) or address (e.g. name and number of street).
+Also there must be exactly one property `txi:hasPickUpDateTime` attached to the `txi:callTaxiAction` that describes the pickup date and time.
+A taxi bot could use the default time specified in its own data graph (now + 10 min which has to be updated regularly) or the time from the customer need data graph if provided instead.
+Furthermore the shapes graph defines that the `txi:callTaxiAction` must be `sh:closed true`.
+That means the shapes graph will only validate successfully if the proposed data graph has excatly the from described above with no additional properties.
+This way the taxi service bot can make sure that the agreement doesn't contain unkown triples before accepting it and that the call to the taxi service API can be made with all necessary parameters.

 ````
 :pickup-shapes-graph {